madetech/blog/posts/semantically_stable_test_suite.md

 When we run a test suite in most languages, we can also generate reports with percentage of code coverage.

-This is really great, because it allows us to see in a metric the reliability of our test suite.
+The coverage percentage is generally used as a metric of reliability of a test suite.
+Great!
+We have a metric, so now we can measure the quality of our test suites?

+Unfortunately it is not as simple as that.

 The problem with code coverage is that it is a *lie*.
 This lie forms the reason why you cannot trust this metric.
 It is also the reason why you should not fail the build because of this metric.